Wafu B Cup of Nations: Ghana targeting revenge in Nigeria showdown

 "They [Ghanaians] should not lose sleep over our qualifications chances.
 We will need them to pray for us.
 We will do everything possible to win the trophy for Ghana."

-Ghana have set their sights on going all the way to play at the World Cup for the first time since 2015 when they reached the round of 16 in New Zealand.
+Ghana has set its sights on going all the way to play at the World Cup for the first time since 2015 when they reached the round of 16 in New Zealand.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.